VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 The online de-duplication uses the same logic as [`-dedup.minScrapeInterval` command-line flag](https://docs.victoriametrics.com/#deduplication) at VictoriaMetrics.

-## Ignoring old samples
+## Ignoring old intervals

 By default all the input samples are taken into account during stream aggregation.
-If samples with old timestamps outside the current [aggregation interval](#stream-aggregation-config) must be ignored, then the following options can be used:
+If intervals contains big amount of samples with old timestamps outside the current [aggregation interval](#stream-aggregation-config) must be ignored, then the following options can be used:

-- To pass `-remoteWrite.streamAggr.ignoreOldSamples` command-line flag to [vmagent](https://docs.victoriametrics.com/vmagent/)
+- To pass `-remoteWrite.streamAggr.ignoreOldIntervals` command-line flag to [vmagent](https://docs.victoriametrics.com/vmagent/)
   or `-streamAggr.ignoreOldSamples` command-line flag to [single-node VictoriaMetrics](https://docs.victoriametrics.com/).
-  This enables ignoring old samples for all the [aggregation configs](#stream-aggregation-config).
+  This enables ignoring intervals with old samples for all the [aggregation configs](#stream-aggregation-config).

-- To set `ignore_old_samples: true` option at the particular [aggregation config](#stream-aggregation-config).
+- To set `ignore_old_intervals: true` option at the particular [aggregation config](#stream-aggregation-config).
-  This enables ignoring old samples for that particular aggregation config.
+  This enables ignoring old intervals for that particular aggregation config.

 ## Flush time alignment